firavoyage/resources/readme.md

 some resources.

-not willing to use git lfs.
+put here for not willing to use git lfs.

-put them here.
+d is for deprecated